kontena/kontena-websocket-client/README.md

 ## Usage

-The high-level `Kontena::Websocket::Client#connect` API uses a synchronous programming model instead of the event-based `on(:event) do ...` model used by the browser WebSockets API.
+The high-level `Kontena::Websocket::Client#connect` API uses a synchronous programming model instead of the event-based `on(:event) do ...` model used by the browser WebSockets API:

-The `connect` class method yields the connected `Kontena::Websocket::Client` object.
+* The `connect` class method yields the connected `Kontena::Websocket::Client` object
-The `read` method yields received websocket messages and returns once the websocket is closed.
+* The `read` method yields received websocket messages and returns once the websocket is closed
+* The `send` and `close` methods can be called from the `connect` block, the `read` block, or a different thread
-Either of these functions can also raise `Kontena::Websocket::Error`.
+* Any of these functions can also raise `Kontena::Websocket::Error`

 ```ruby
 require 'kontena-websocket-client'